tpo/little_shell_scripts/README.md

 	usage: psa [pattern]

-	    Show all processes in full detail (ps auxw) excluding kernel processes.
+	    Show all processes in full detail (ps faux) excluding kernel processes.
 If a pattern is given, then the process list is grep'ed with that pattern.
 ### reset_usb_devices